smhammadshakil/helpJS/README.md

 ```

-## Useful
+## Thanks
  You guys can copy paste those function that You need for your work no need to install heavy library.
+Star ⭐️my repo if it helps you.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)